Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 It is mandatory to format the SD card in FAT32 and it is better to use the maximum sector size possible to speed up writing and avoid stalling.
 The access to the SD card is indeed the bottleneck in Recording mode.

-# Example of image output with a stuffed fox
+# Example of test images with a stuffed fox
 ![comparison](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Comparison.png)

 # Advanced options